 One of the biggest draws of Truth or Consequences is the mild climate.
 Located on the bank of the Rio Grande in southwestern New Mexico, “T or C” as it is known, sits in the high desert at 4,260 feet above sea level.
 High temperatures in the summer average around 95+ degrees, and highs in the winter hover around 55 degrees.
 These are quite moderate for our state, and the low humidity keeps the highest temperatures quite comfortable.
 Even the hottest summer days cool down to the low 60s at night.
 It goes without saying though, that the New Mexico has brilliant sunsets and an unpolluted night sky brimming with bright constellations.
 The studio and all units are air conditioned throughout the summer, and ceiling fans about.
 Click here a brief tour.

-Want to join the ongoing conversation online?
+Want to stay in touch with us online?
 Join the Starry Night Artists group.

 Interested in receiving free resources from us?
 Join our mailing list.

-Dedicated to nurturing the careers of emerging artists, Starry Night’s programs are designed to lower the traditional barriers that artists face when trying to establish themselves, and help them to start making a living doing what they love.
-To learn more about our comprehensive professional practices program, Artist Resources & Tools, click here.
+Dedicated to nurturing the careers of emerging artists, Starry Night’s programs are designed to lower the traditional barriers that artists face when trying to establish themselves, and help them start making a living doing what they love.
+To learn more about our tools and resources designed to enable the professional development of artists, click here.